desmond-lartey/BonaireWebMap/README.md

-# Documentation of All spatial analysis for the app
+# Documentation of Bonaire Spatial Analysis and Streamlit App

 # Enhancing Active Mobility in Bonaire